 - Brick Joke: When the Doctor and Yaz get henna the night before the wedding, Umbreen considers the design her mother is painting on to be terrible, which her mother retorts is because she had to prepare a body earlier.
-In the last scene, when old Umbreen sees the faded henna on Yaz's hands, she says that the design is terrible.
+In the last scene, when Umbreen sees the faded henna on Yaz's hands in 2018, she says that the design is terrible.

-- Captain Obvious: Graham, who seems to have been expecting to land in Lahore because Yaz said her grandmother lived there in the '50s, sees the Punjabi countryside and says this doesn't appear to be Lahore.
+- Captain Obvious: Graham, who seems to have been expecting to land in Lahore because Yaz said her grandmother lived there in the '50s, sees the Punjabi countryside and says it doesn't appear to be Lahore.

-- Childhood Friend Romance: Umbreen and Prem grew up together, as neighbours.
+- Childhood Friend Romance: Umbreen and Prem grew up together as neighbours before starting their romance.

 - Creepy Good: The Thijarians look like creepy, bat-faced dark priests, but it turns out that their clerical appearance is supposed to indicate their benign mission to witness and remember those who died alone.

 - Deceptive Legacy: Played with, as Yaz discovers slews of her grandmother's past she never knew of, such as her first husband, who wasn't Yaz's grandfather.
-By the end of it all, she totally understands why her grandmother didn't tell her about it.
+By the end of it all, she understands why her grandmother didn't tell her about it.

 - Double-Meaning Title: The Thijarians, menacing-looking aliens roaming the countryside, are called demons by the locals who see them.
 By the end, it's revealed that the true demons of the Punjab are the sectarian violence and hatred that have sprung up in part because of the Partition.

-- Downer Ending: The episode ends with the sad knowledge that Prem is gone despite having all the best intentions, the Doctor and her companions are forced to let Prems death happen because if they interfere Yaz, as well as her sister and her mother, will get wiped out of existence.
-As if the emphasis the point, the episode does not play out with the series closing theme but a mournful Indian chant.
+- Downer Ending: The episode ends with the Doctor and her companions forced to let Prem's death happen because, if they interfere, Yaz and family will get wiped out of existence.
+As if the emphasis the point, the episode does not play out with the series closing theme, but a mournful Indian chant.